davidmalcolm/texi2rst/output/specifying-attributes-of-types.rst

   variables (Function Attributes, Variable Attributes.)

 designated_init

+  .. index:: designated_init type attribute

-  ``designated_init`` type attributeThis attribute may only be applied to structure types.
+  This attribute may only be applied to structure types.
 It indicates that any initialization of an object of this type must use designated initializers rather than positional initializers.
 The intent of this attribute is to allow the programmer to indicate that a structure's